 3. Soil Type and Drainage Conditions

 Wet or clay-heavy soil can worsen structural problems, making repairs more expensive.
-In these cases, adding Concrete Leveling to stabilize the soil under your crawl space may be necessary.
+In these cases, adding Concrete Leveling to stabilize the soil under your crawl space may be necessary, as improper soil compaction can make future repairs costly.

 4. Repair Method Chosen